-In these Regulations, unless the context otherwise requires
+In these Regulations, unless the context otherwise requires "Programme" means Post Graduate Degree Programme (M.Tech. / MCA / M.Sc.)

-- i.
-"Programme" means a Post Graduate Degree Programme (M. Tech. / MCA / M.Sc.) - ii.
-"Course" means a theory or practical subject that is normally studied in a semester, like Applied Mathematics, Structural Dynamics, Computer Aided Design, etc. - iii.
-"University" means B.S.
-Abdur Rahman University, Chennai, 600048. - iv.
-"Institution" unless otherwise specifically mentioned as an autonomous or off campus institution means B.S.
-Abdur Rahman University. - v.
-"Academic Council" means the Academic Council, which is the apex body on all academic matters of this University - vi.
+"Course" means a theory / practical / laboratory integrated theory / mini project / seminar / internship / Project and any other subject that is normally studied in a semester like Advanced Concrete Technology, Electro Optic Systems, Financial Reporting and Accounting, Analytical Chemistry, etc.,

+"Institution" means B.S.
+Abdur Rahman Crescent Institute of Science & Technology.

+"Academic Council" means the Academic Council, which is the apex body on all academic matters of B.S.
+Abdur Rahman Crescent Institute of Science & Technology.

 "Dean (Academic Affairs)" means Dean (Academic Affairs) of B.S.
-Abdur Rahman University, who administers the academic matters. - vii.
-"Dean (P.G.
-Studies)" means Dean (P.G.
-Studies) of B.S.
-Abdur Rahman University who administers all P.G Programmes of the University in coordination with Dean (Academic Affairs) - viii.
+Abdur Rahman Crescent Institute of Science & Technology who administers the academic matters.

 "Dean (Student Affairs)" means Dean (Student Affairs) of B.S.
-Abdur Rahman University, who looks after the welfare and discipline of the students. - ix.
+Abdur Rahman Crescent Institute of Science & Technology, who looks after the welfare and discipline of the students.

 "Controller of Examinations" means the Controller of Examinations of B.S.
-Abdur Rahman University who is responsible for conduct of examinations and declaration of results.
+Abdur Rahman Crescent Institute of Science & Technology who is responsible for the conduct of examinations and declaration of results.

-2.0 PROGRAMMES OFFERED, MODE OF STUDY AND ADMISSION REQUIREMENTS
+2.0 PROGRAMMES OFFERED AND ADMISSION REQUIREMENTS

-2.1 P.G.
-Programmes Offered
+2.1 Programmes Offered

-The various P.G.
-Programmes and their modes of study are as follows:
+The various programmes and their mode of study are as follows:

-Degree Mode of Study M. Tech. /M.C.A. / M.Sc.
-Full Time & Part Time - Day / Evening / Weekends
+Degree Mode of Study

-2.2 Modes of Study
+M.Tech.

+MCA Full Time

+M.Sc.

+2.2 ADMISSION REQUIREMENTS